-To study historiography with respects to other sciences is one of the main concerns of interdisciplinary and multidisciplinary studies.
-History and Literature as two integrated disciplines have brought their approaches in “Persian Historiography” to propose new problems about the historians and their works.
+Historiography in relation to other sciences is one of the main concerns of interdisciplinary and multidisciplinary studies.
+As two integrated disciplines, History and Literature have brought their approaches to “Persian Historiography” to propose new questions about the historians and their works.

 Historical writing in Iran from the Rise of New Persian Literature in the 10th century is discussed in: